Washtun/Portfolio_Website/README.md

 **About Section**: A brief introduction about myself, my passion, and what drives and motivates me.<br>

-**Educational Background**: My education history and a section where visitors can download your CV.<br>
+**Educational Background**: My education history and a section where visitors can download my CV.<br>

 **Interests**: My interests and what excites me in the tech world.<br>